 \paragraph{Datasets.} We evaluate on six multi-hop QA datasets: \textit{Bamboogle} \citep{press-etal-2023-measuring}, \textit{FRAMES} \citep{el-asri-etal-2017-frames}, \textit{MuSiQue} \citep{trivedi-etal-2022-musique}, \textit{CRAG} \citep{yang2024crag}, \textit{HotpotQA} \citep{yang-etal-2018-hotpotqa}, and \textit{Mintaka} \citep{sen-etal-2022-mintaka}.
 We filter questions to avoid ambiguity and to ensure their multi-hop complexity, temporal-independence, and semantic clarity---resulting in 1,433 verified instances.
 Our full filtering statistics and benchmark splits are reported in Appendix~\ref{sec:appendix_filtering}.

 \paragraph{Prompting Regimes.} Direct, Assistive, and Incremental all share the same closed-book multi-hop QA instruction and decoding settings.
-Direct applies this instruction zero-shot.
-Assistive adds the full gold DSL program and a small set of dataset-specific few-shot examples, and the model is asked to answer all sub-questions in one response.
-Incremental instead executes the DSL line by line: at step $k$, we fill the template for sub-question $Q_k$ with answers from previous steps (e.g., ``In what city was [answer\_1] born?'' $\rightarrow$ ``In what city was Albert Einstein born?'') and issue it as a fresh query.
-Each hop is thus posed as an isolated factual lookup, without access to the original top-level question or to any of the past or future steps.
+Direct is prompted using only instructions, while Assistive adds the gold DSL program, a small set of dataset-specific few-shot examples, and the model is instructed to answer all sub-questions in one response.
+Incremental executes the DSL line by line: at step $k$, we fill the template for sub-question $Q_k$ with answers from previous steps (e.g., ``In what city was [answer\_1] born?'' $\rightarrow$ ``In what city was Albert Einstein born?'') and issue it as a new query.
+Each hop is then posed as an isolated factual lookup, without access to the original top-level question or to any of the past or future steps.

 \paragraph{Consistency Protocol.} We measure factual consistency by anchoring to the Direct response, which represents the model's zero-shot answer based on its parametric knowledge.
 We compute two pairwise comparisons: Direct vs.\ Assistive and Direct vs.\ Incremental.
 An \emph{internal disagreement} is recorded whenever the answer to the decomposed approach is not semantically equivalent to the Direct answer.
 This definition is independent of the actual correctness of either answer.